jsk245/rl_snake/README.md

 I then passed this grid through 3 convolutional layers, each with 3x3 kernels, strides of 1, padding, and 32 channels.
 Each convolution was followed by LayerNorms (for smoother gradients) and ReLU activations.
 After this, I used max pooling with 2x2 kernels, strides of 2, and no padding to decrease the size of the output of the convolutional layers.
-I then flattened the output and used a simply linear layer that outputted 4 numbers, which I transformed into probabilities using the Softmax function, which were used as the probabilities for moving in each direction.
+I then flattened the output and used a simple linear layer that outputted 4 numbers, which I transformed into probabilities using the Softmax function, which were used as the probabilities for moving in each direction.

 Here are some miscellaneous implentation details: